CamDavidsonPilon/lifelines/docs/index.rst

     How do I predict durations?

-This question seems very vague and abstract, but that's only because we can be so general in this space.
-Some more specific questions *lifelines* will help you answer are:

-    How long can I expect a user to be on my service?
-Which treatment group takes longer to complete an action?
-When is the next event likely to happen?
-Which factors influence durations of events?

-The statistical tool that answers these questions is survival analysis.
+The statistical tool that answers this question is survival analysis.
 *lifelines* is a implementation of survival analysis in Python.
 What benefits does *lifelines* offer over other survival analysis implementations?